-On January 13, 2022, the Group entered a line of credit facility with Libra Sciences Limited to provide up to a total \$1 million in line of credit debt financing for its daily operation.
-The line of credit will mature on July 12, 2022, extendable for up to twelve months, and the interest on the outstanding principal indebtedness will be at the rate of 10% per annum.
+On January 13, 2022, the Group entered a line of credit facility with Libra to provide up to a total \$1 million in line of credit debt financing for its daily operation The line of credit is originally matured on January 12, 2023, and is extended for additional 3 years.
+The interest on the outstanding principal indebtedness is at the rate of 10% per annum.
+As of the date of this annual report, \$0.4 million is outstanding from Libra Sciences Limited.